-This being the start of my first full German summer it was time for a road trip to share experiences with the friends I had made over winter.
+My first full German summer.
+Time for a road trip with fiends I made over winter.
 During the three day weekend I was properly introduced to Switzerland and Liechtenstein with mountain hiking, valley camping, and historic city tours.

 Day one we had a beautiful hike but what I remember most was grilling out at camp with friends.
 It was my turn for cooking and with such good setting and the company it was very easy.
 There is just something about sharing a meal with friends outside thats feels right.
 “Please pass the beans” means shuffling around in the grass and any trying not to disturb the hot coals.
 The look on someones face when the accidentally knock a brat off the grill onto the ground, priceless.

 The campground we stayed at is located right in Lauterbrunnen and we found a nice spot next to a creek to cook and eat.
 A wife of a regular party member had joined for her first time camping and it was a treat to see the experience through her eyes.
 We had delicious meal there and as night came they shined a light from the village on to the cliff face above.
 The rock walls that shoot up into darkness are accompanied by a sparkling mist from the waterfall above was a great view, definitely a location I hope to visit again.